iamviqar/go-design-patterns/structural/composite/README.md

 # Composite Pattern

+## Real World Example
+🌿 Every organization is composed of employees.
+Each of the employees has the same features i.e. has a salary, has some responsibilities, may or may not report to someone, may or may not have some subordinates etc.

+## In Plain Words
+Composite pattern lets clients treat the individual objects in a uniform manner.

+## Wikipedia Definition
+In software engineering, the composite pattern is a partitioning design pattern.
+The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
+The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
+Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

 ## Intent
 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.